microsoftgraph/microsoft-graph-docs-contrib/api-reference/v1.0/resources/watermarkprotectionvalues.md

 Namespace: microsoft.graph

-These flags indicate that a watermark is enabled for this particular meeting.
+Indicates that a watermark is enabled for this particular meeting.
 Any clients that don't support watermarks will have a restricted (audio-only) experience in the meeting.

 ## Properties